Zhilei/Zhilei.github.io/src/data/about.md

 # Intro

-I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 60,000,000 people in Africa gain access to financial services.
+I am a comologist, where I work on tools that have helped over 60,000,000 people in Africa gain access to financial services.
 Before Smile, I was the co-founder & CTO of [Arthena](https://arthena.com) and a co-founder of [Matroid](https://matroid.com).
 In my spare time, I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects with high social impact.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 # Some history